Phil5184/cse15l-lab-reports/labreport3.md

 ```
 This `-rc` command searches through directories and subdirectories and files within those directories for lines that match with the pattern provided, and then next to the file names, it prints the count of the lines that match the pattern.
 This is useful if you are searching through a directory rather than an individual file and only want the count of the lines in each file that match the pattern, rather than the content.

 Source: I found this command using a combination of a website called "geeksforgeeks" as well as the `man grep` command.
-Here is the link for the website: https://www.geeksforgeeks.org/grep-command-in-unixlinux/
+Here is the link for the website: [link to website](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)

 ### grep -rh
 Example 1: